ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 vlan-nic-t0-pub-uplink-vip  | vlan           | 700     | vpc-t0-public-uplink-subnet  | true         | false             | false             | T0 Public Uplink VIP       | vpc-zone-t0-public-*vlanid*
 {: caption="Table 3.
 Public uplink HA VIP to be used for Public floating IPs" caption-side="top"}

 VLAN interfaces with `Allow IP spoofing` and `Enable Infrastructure NAT` set to `false` allow public floating IP address to traverse non-NATted to the public uplinks of the T0 logical router.
 For high availability with NSX-T T0 logical router, HA VIPs can be used.
-When ordering floating IP address for public uplinks, always use the VIP VLAN interface instead of the uplinks that are reserved for the actual Edge Nodes.
+When you order floating IP address for public uplinks, always use the VIP VLAN interface instead of the uplinks that are reserved for the actual Edge Nodes.
 {: note}

 You can currently use the public IPs, for example: